Lynn Gulick, Teacher

 Gloria Pastor, Assistant

 Gloria graduated from University of California, Davis with a BA in Psychology in 2008.
 Her dedication to early childhood education developed during the five years she spent working at a preschool for emotionally troubled children.
-Passionate about child development, Gloria began her Montessori teacher training in September of 2015 with the goal to have her own classroom one day.
+Passionate about child development, Gloria is currently studying for an AMI Toddler Teaching diploma with the Montessori Institute with the goal to have her own classroom one day.
 She is delighted to be a part of the MMS team.

 Great Blue Heron

 Cheryl has been a faculty member at Marin Montessori since 2008.
 Before joining the faculty, she worked as an assistant in the Primary level at MMS for 2-1/2 years.
 Cheryl studied Child Development and Education at the University of Auckland in New Zealand and earned her Bachelor of Arts degree in Sociology from the University of California, Santa Barbara.
 She received her AMI training at the Montessori Institute of San Diego and has her Masters in Education from Loyola College in Maryland.
 In her free time, Cheryl enjoys being with her family outdoors hiking and exploring in nature.
 She and her husband Lee have two young girls, Quinn and Rooney who are both students at MMS.

 Before joining the Marin Montessori community, Susan worked in the pharmaceutical industry for several years.
 After raising her own two children, Susan discovered her true passion for working with children.
 She received her Early Childhood Education degree through Springfield College, Massachusettes.
 Born and raised in Switzerland, Susan loves hiking and traveling with her family.
 Additionally, she enjoys playing the violin, reading, and baking.

 Roshini Fernando, Teacher